elricb/sass-themer-loader/README.md

     }
 ```

-### Verify
+### Verify (optional)

-By default verify is false and will write @import statements for every folder in every theme path.
+[boolean] By default verify is false and will write @import statements for every folder in every theme path.
+In this setup you will need to include every potential "module" folder.
+Blank index.scss files are ok.
+This is the fastest compile option.

 Setting verify to true will verify each folder chain exists with an index.scss file.
 If it doesn't exist, it will skip writting the @import statement for that file.